MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ### Set up a custom provider

-Create a solution in Power Apps that will contain the components of your provider.
-To create a new solution in Power Apps, follow the steps in [Create a solution in Power Apps.](/powerapps/maker/data-platform/create-solution)
+Create a solution in Power Apps to hold the components of your provider.
+For steps to create a new solution in Power Apps, see [Create a solution in Power Apps](/powerapps/maker/data-platform/create-solution).

 ### Add a provider definition